A Closer Look … 🃏Deuces Wild!! 🃏

 This month’s topic: the NFL, its owners, and its ways

-So, it finally happened.
-Just yesterday, as NFL football fans were digesting the results of the playoffs, we ran into some serious image headwinds for the league and its owners.
+It finally happened.
+Just yesterday, as NFL football fans digested the results of the playoffs, we find some serious image headwinds for the league and its owners on the horizon.

-Brian Flores, the former head coach of the Miami Dolphins (via Bill Belichick and the New England Patriots organization), has filed a class action lawsuit against the league and three of its teams pertaining to everything from bribery (see Stephen Ross, the Dolphins’ team owner) to interview sabotage (against John Elway & Co. with the Denver Broncos) to “preemptive filling of a head coach position” he hadn’t yet interviewed for (with the New York Giants) that was discovered by virtue of a botched congratulatory text intended for a different Brian (new NYG head coach, Brian Daboll, from the Buffalo Bills)!
+Brian Flores, the former head coach of the Miami Dolphins (via Bill Belichick and the New England Patriots organization), has filed a class action lawsuit against the league.
+It also includes three of its teams pertaining to everything from bribery (see Stephen Ross, the Dolphins’ team owner) to interview sabotage (against John Elway & Co. with the Denver Broncos) to “preemptive filling of a head coach position” he hadn’t yet interviewed for (with the New York Giants).
+The discovery comes by virtue of a botched congratulatory text intended for a different Brian (new NYG head coach, Brian Daboll, from the Buffalo Bills)!
 We couldn’t write a fable for television as intriguing as this is already turning out to be.

 As I’ve been told by elders during my childhood while playing ball and breaking a few windows, it’s not good … at allWe are talking about a league that is extremely image-conscious, has certain “rules” in place that are clearly ignored, and is run by owners who tend to pay attention only to issues that which will enrich them further as opposed to addressing difficult topics that would make things better for everyone in the long run.